 Newman is a values-driven university where students are central to all that the university does.
 Students are encouraged to engage with theories and concepts, discuss ideas with tutors and become self-motivated, independent learners and creative thinkers able to make a difference in the world.

-Our Patron Blessed Cardinal John Henry Newman wrorte extensively about universities and argued that the role of the university is to train the mind rather than fill it with information.
+Our Patron Blessed Cardinal John Henry Newman wrote extensively about universities and argued that the role of the university is to train the mind rather than fill it with information.
 He was a fine tutor who made time for his students.
-His work underpins much of the understanding of multiple modes of intelligence and understanding that continue to influence modern educational practice.
+His work underpins much of the understanding of multiple modes of intelligence and understanding that continues to influence modern educational practice.

 This student-centred approach, and dedication to producing inquisitive graduates with the initiative to rise to challenges has resulted in Newman University achieving several notable achievements including:

 93% overall satisfaction rating in the National Student Survey